Docker » Storage & Security

 Docker Security Best Practices

 Container security is not about a single setting.
 It is about applying multiple layers of protection, from how you build images to how you run containers in production.
+No single control is sufficient; the goal is defense in depth, so that a failure at one layer is contained by the next.

 Consider the following security layers: